How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 Analysis

 According to the data, it takes bloggers an average of 4 years and 1 months (49 months) to earn a full-time income from blogging.
-But again, the good news is many bloggers in the survey started earning a full-time income much sooner.
-The ‘median’ was 36 months (3 years) and 28% of bloggers surveyed were achieving a full-time income within 2 years of starting their blogs.
+The ‘median’ was similar at 48 months (4 years).
+But again, the good news is many bloggers in the survey started earning a full-time income much sooner: 24% of bloggers surveyed were achieving a full-time income within 2 years of starting their blogs.

 Again, the average is almost certainly skewed slightly higher than reality for someone who starts their blog with the intention of making money, because many bloggers didn’t start blogging with the intention of making money.